-Students' observations Possible pedagogical discussion If the initial numbers are co-prime (i.e., 1 is the only common factor), then the list consists of all the numbers from 1 to the larger number in the initial pair of numbers Ask to take a few more initial pairs of co-prime numbers and verify that it works every time.
-Look for a counter-example - a set of two numbers which wil refute the above conjecture.
-This is an opportunity to discus whether not finding a counter-example amounts to a proof o the conjecture.
-Note that students may not consider 1 as a common factor, and therefore while testing this conjecture they might not have comprime numbers as the initial pair.
-Ask to take a few more examples of a similar kind and verify that it works every time.
-If the initial pair of numbers has a common factor, $d$ , then the smallest number in the list is $d$ . • Ask whether the two numbers in the pair have any othe common factor.
+Possible pedagogical discussion Ask to take a few more initial pairs of co-prime numbers and verify that it works every time.
+Look for a counter-example - a set of two numbers which will refute the above conjecture.
+This is an opportunity to discuss whether not finding a counter-example amounts to a proof of the conjecture.
+Note that students may not consider 1 as a common factor, and therefore while testing this conjecture they might not have coprime numbers as the initial pair.
+Ask to take a few more examples of a similar kind and verify that it works every time. • Ask whether the two numbers in the pair have any other common factor.
 Ask them whether they want to modify the conjecture.
 (Note that the conjecture in this particular form is not true.
-When we start with the initial numbers 12 and 16, 2 is a common factor of both numbers, but does not appear in the final list.) • Ask them if there is anything special about the common facto that is the smallest number in the list. • Think about why the smallest number in the list is this particula factor.
+When we start with the initial numbers 12 and 16, 2 is a common factor of both numbers, but does not appear in the final list.) • Ask them if there is anything special about the common factor that is the smallest number in the list. • Think about why the smallest number in the list is this particular factor.